In 2010 TB Alert launched The Truth About TB programme to raise awareness of TB in the UK. The programme:

 Reaching the ‘under-served’

-The people who are particularly vulnerable to TB in the UK are often among the most marginalised in society: black and minority ethnic communities, homeless people, people who misuse drugs or alcohol and people living with HIV.
-They are often under-served by health providers, who have until now taken an overwhelmingly medical approach to delivering TB services, without considering social, cultural and economic factors.
+The people who are particularly vulnerable to TB in the UK are often among the most marginalised in society: some black and minority ethnic communities, especially recent migrants; homeless people; people who misuse drugs or alcohol; people in contact with the criminal justice system; and people living with HIV.
+They are often under-served by health providers, who have historically taken a predominantly medical approach to delivering TB services, without adequately considering the relevant social, cultural and economic factors that underpin vulnerability to the illness.

-The Truth About TB programme reaches these groups by supporting local partnerships between statutory providers with responsibility for TB, and the not-for-profit organisations that already exist to support vulnerable groups.
-It provides TB training and support to enable such non-TB specialist organisations to integrate TB into their programmes.
+The Truth About TB programme helps reach these groups by providing specialist TB training and support to facilitate local partnerships between statutory providers with responsibility for TB, and the not-for-profit organisations that already exist to support vulnerable groups.

 In Redbridge, London, ‘health buddies’ like Sabine are helping to raise awareness of TB and dispel myths.